St John the Evangelist Anglican Church, Stroud: Heritage listing

 The Buildings including the cemetery and surrounding landscape provide a tangible record of the local district history over more than a century.
 There continuing social value for the contemporary community is reflected both in the support and attention the community has for this site.
 The cemetery expresses, via its memorials, the major phases in the district's history, in particular the success of pastoral activity.
 The cemetery has been valued over time by the local community for its memorials, associations and, by the state of its present maintenance, is valued still as one of the important links with the early formation of the Australian Agricultural Company.

 The buildings and landscape are a reflection of the continuity and development of Anglican worship in the Stroud district.
 The church is the oldest operational church in NSW.
 The precinct has been a strong focus for the religious community since the early nineteenth century and retains a high level of social significance for the parishioners.
 The Church group contributes more broadly to the historical precinct of Stroud.

 The St Johns group is therefore significant at a State level for the process of growth and development they represent in relation to the A.A Company as a reminder of the most important agricultural activities in Australia's early history, the township of Stroud; and the Anglican religion.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.

 St Johns Stroud Group holds significant importance for its association with the Australian Agricultural Company, and it Super Intendants, especially that of Parry.

-Sir W. E. Parry before serving as a commissioner at Port Stephens from 1829-1834 was a former Royal Navy Hydrographer and acclaimed Arctic explorer Captain held in high regard for his contribution to the development of Stroud and in particular the development of religious worship within the community.
+Sir W. E. Parry before serving as a commissioner at Port Stephens from 1829 to 1834 was a former Royal Navy Hydrographer and acclaimed Arctic explorer Captain held in high regard for his contribution to the development of Stroud and in particular the development of religious worship within the community.
 Parry was one of the more significant figures in early Australian history.

 The site is locally significant for the association with the clergy and the priests and pastors that have served there.
 Furthermore, there is an important link between the Anglican community and Church of England.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

 The St. John's Group of buildings, Stroud has a very high degree of aesthetic appeal.
 They are a distinctive and attractive group of Colonial Georgian sandstock brick buildings, dating from 1830.
 They are representative of the colonial character and the style of buildings constructed at that time.

 Together the buildings form a cohesive group of Colonial Georgian buildings that are aesthetically significant, remaining virtually unaltered since their construction.
 The decorative detail of the church furnishings are significant for their creative styling and design.
 Furthermore, they are still in use today and in good working condition.